Large deviations for cluster size distributions in a continuous classical many-body system: Introduction

-This is essentially \cite[Theorem~1.5]{CKMS10}, the proof is found in the appendix.
-If, as in \cite{CKMS10}, the point $\infty$ is added to the state space $\N$ of the measures in $\mathcal{Q}$, then the minimisers of $g_\nu$ are concentrated on $\N$ for $\nu>\nu^*$ and on $\{\infty\}$ for $\nu<\nu^*$; it was left open in \cite{CKMS10} whether or not the latter regime is non-void.
+This is essentially \cite{CKMS10}, Theorem~1.5; the proof is found in the \hyperref[sec-Appendix]{Appendix}.
+If, as in \cite{CKMS10}, the point $\infty$ is added to the state space $\N$ of the measures in $\mathcal{Q}$, then the minimisers of $g_\nu$ are concentrated on $\N$ for $\nu>\nu^*$ and on $\{\infty\}$ for $\nu<\nu^*$; it was left open in \cite{CKMS10} whether or not the latter regime is nonvoid.